 Family Constellations is an approach to working with multigenerational trauma developed by German psychotherapist Bert Hellinger, who was forced to serve in the German army during World War II, was captured and made a POW in Belgium, and escaped.
 His approach often uses a small group format and can also be done individually.
 I have found this work to be very body based and therefore amazing at accessing information that is outside of your awareness.

-I find the Hellinger website difficult to navigate and understand and it does not have a practitioner database.
-He recommends you do a Google search for Hellinger work, Family Constellations or Systemic Constellations to find a practitioner in your area.
+Hellinger’s website (which I can no longer find) recommends you do a Google search for Hellinger work, Family Constellations or Systemic Constellations to find a practitioner in your area.

 Therapies for Events from Pregnancy, Birth and Infancy